Grvsgh/Flexbox/README.md

 # Flexbox
 Flexbox project website
-To understand basics principles of Flexbox in CSS.
+to understand basics principles of Flexbox in CSS.